F-Sedeno/powerplant-smt-api/README.md

 ## Usage

-Send a POST request to `/productionplan` with your power plant configuration to receive the optimal production plan.
+Send a POST request to `localhost:8888/productionplan` with your power plant configuration to receive the optimal production plan.

+Acess `localhost:8888/docs` to see OpenApi 3.1 specification of the endpoints with body examples and return types